lambdaclass/concrete/ROADMAP.md

 9. Add evidence-level monotonicity checks to audit/diff output.
 10. Add one AI-audit demo where an agent answers authority/proof/trust questions using compiler facts rather than source guesses.
+11. Add review checklists generated from facts: what changed, what widened, what became trusted, what lost proof, what gained assumptions, and which obligations remain open.
+12. Add artifact redaction/stability rules so release bundles can be shared publicly without leaking local paths, secrets, or machine-specific noise.

 ## Phase 8: Flagship Depth